Suede

-The SUEDEʼs story has a lot of twists and turn, so lace up.
-With over 50 years of life in a shoe, the SUEDE became a classic while going through several names.
-Beginning as the PUMA CRACK, the shoe evolved into the CLYDE, then PUMA STATES and finally globally adopted the name PUMA SUEDE.
+The SUEDE’s story has a lot of twists and turns, so lace up.
+Throughout its history, the SUEDE went through several name changes on its way to becoming a classic.
+Starting out as the PUMA CRACK, the shoe evolved into the CLYDE, PUMA STATES and finally its globally adopted name PUMA SUEDE.

 WHERE DID THE NAME “CRACK” COME FROM?

-The shoe was called “CRACK” after the term for a very skillful person.
-Like many other words, “CRACK” became fashionable during the ‘50s, ‘60s, and ‘70s and was used to describe the best of its kind, for example the best player of a sport.
-To be called the “CRACK” of oneʼs team was the highest possible award and, by transferring this connotation onto the shoe, one was perfectly able to highlight the actuality and superiority of the shoe.
+The name “CRACK” derives from the term for a very skilful person.
+Like many other words, “CRACK” became fashionable during the 50s-70s, and was used to describe the best of a kind – such as the best player of a sport.
+One of the highest possible rewards was to be named the “CRACK” of one’s team.
+Transferring this connotation onto the shoe perfectly highlights the actuality and superiority of the shoe.

 MEXICO 1968